sensu/sensu-docs/content/sensu-go/5.3/installation/auth.md

 ## Active Directory authentication

 Sensu offers enterprise-only support for using Microsoft Active Directory (AD) for authentication to the Sensu dashboard, API, and sensuctl.
 The AD authentication provider is based on the [LDAP authentication provider](#ldap-authentication).

-**ENTERPRISE ONLY**: AD authentication in Sensu Go requires an enterprise license.
-To activate your enterprise license, see the [getting started guide][6].

 ### Active Directory configuration examples